-Throughout history we see examples of terrible abuses against women and children.
-From the 1.1 million children killed during the Holocaust.
-To the many women and children raped or killed during the Rwandan Genocide.
+Throughout history, we see examples of terrible abuses against women and children, from the 1.1 million children killed during the Holocaust to the many women and children raped or killed during the Rwandan Genocide.

-Women who survive these atrocities often have to live with the vivid and terrifying images of rape, war and death for the rest of their lives.
-Women also suffer from sexually transmitted diseases, stigmatization and sometimes unwanted pregnancies.
+Women who survive these atrocities often have to live with the vivid and terrifying images of rape, war, and death for the rest of their lives.
+Women also suffer from sexually transmitted diseases, stigmatization, and sometimes unwanted pregnancies.
 They are faced with the daunting task of keeping families together after displacement, providing food, clothing and shelter in what is in most instances, destroyed infrastructure, for their children and their families.

-The current conflict situation in Somalia is another example of the crimes committed women and children during war.
+The current conflict situation in Somalia is another example of the crimes committed against women and children during war.
 According to Human Rights Watch, internally displaced people in Somalia are suffering sexual violence in the form of gang rape and other forms of abuse in Mogadishu’s refugee camps.
 Human Rights Watch reports that the abuse takes place at the hands of armed groups, including government forces.
 The rape is gruesome and degrading.
 A 23-year-old woman who was 9 months pregnant was gang raped by 3 men in army uniforms.
 Women suffer quietly as they fear stigma, reprisal and even execution.

-It is therefore of great importance that women begin to play a significant role in curbing the effects of violence; not only for themselves, but their families and communities at large.
+It is therefore of great importance that women begin to play a significant role in curbing the effects of violence, not only for themselves, but their families and communities at large.
 To a great extent, women need to be actively included and involved in the formal aspects of the peace process so that they can stand up for their rights and rally for peace at a national level.
-The interlinkages between women’s development, peace, security and human rights cannot be denied.
+The inter-linkages between women’s development, peace, security, and human rights cannot be denied.

 Still women continue to be absent from formal peace negotiations especially in Africa.
 For example, despite the relentless grassroots efforts of the women of Sierra Leone to end civil war, they were left out in the final negotiations of the Lome Peace Accord of 1999 held in Togo, Lome.